DIVD-NL/web-csirt/credentials.md

 ---
 # How we deal with leaked credentials

-Leaked credentials are a problem that is getting bigger and bigger.
-Usernames and passwords are being stolen, via malware, phishing or hacking, and sold, traded and exchanged on a massive scale.
-As  DIVD we have taken it upon ourselves to inform victims, not only of vulnerable systems, but also of leaked credentials.
+The existence of leaked credentials is an ever-growing issue.
+Usernames and passwords are being stolen through malware, phishing or hacking.
+Afterwards, the leaked credentials are sold, traded and exchanged on a massive scale.
+DIVD has taken it upon ourselves to inform victims of cybercrime, not only those with vulnerable systems but also those who have their credentials leaked online.

-The growth of this is evident in the numbers associated with the cases that evolve around stolen credentials:
+The scale of this problem is evident in the rising numbers linked to cases involving stolen credentials:
-Our first case in 2020, ([DIVD-2020-00013](/DIVD-2020-00013)) dealt with "just" 386 stolen credentials, the [second case](/DIVD-2021-00004), in 2021, also dealt with a small number of aproximatly 100 credentials.
-But, the [Warehouse bot case](/DIVD-2021-00012), cause us to quickly level, when we needed to notify ~2.5M email addresses of a breach, and the [next case](/DIVD-2021-00015) had a similar number.
+Our first case in 2020, ([DIVD-2020-00013](/DIVD-2020-00013)) dealt with "only" 386 stolen credentials, the [second case](/DIVD-2021-00004), in 2021, also dealt with a small number of approximately 100 credentials.
+However, the [Warehouse bot case](/DIVD-2021-00012), cause us to quickly level, when we needed to notify ~2.5M email addresses of a breach, and the [next case](/DIVD-2021-00015) had a similar number.
-[Operation Endgame](/DIVD-2024-00019) caused us to level up again.
-With approximatly 18M credentials involved.
+[Operation Endgame](/DIVD-2024-00019) caused us to level up again, with approximately 18M credentials involved.
 Shortly followed by [case DIVD-2024-00022](/DIVD-2024-00022) with a whopping 1.2 **billion** credentials from stealer logs and even more from combo lists.

 ## Practical problems

 ### Email

-It is impossible for us to send these large volumes of emails.
-Emailing millions or billions of addresses (of which a large portion is no longer active) will clog our email system and get us on the "known spammers" list of large email providers quickly, effectively hurting the rest of our operation.
+We can't send large volumes of emails.
+Emailing millions or billions of addresses (of which a large portion is no longer active) will clog our email system and get us quickly on the "known spammers" list of large email providers, effectively hurting the rest of our operation.

-There are commercial parties that do handle these volumes.
-Email at this scale is an art in itself.
-We had various coversations with these vendors.
-Sending these volumes of email is costly, 5 figure type costly.
-Being a not for profit, volunteer run organisation, we do not have the budget and if we had it, we would not be willing to spend that kind of money it.
-(If you are willing to [donate](https://www.divd.nl/donate) that kind of money, we have better uses for it).
-And, since we do not have up front consent from recipients of these emails, these parties are not eager to facilitate us.
+Thankfully, there are companies that handle the distribution of large volumes of emails.
+Managing such a high volume of email requires a specialized skill set.
+We've had discussions with these providers, and sending such large volumes of email can be quite expensive, in the range of five figures.
+As a non-profit organization run by volunteers, we simply don't have the budget for this kind of expenditure, and even if we did, we wouldn't be willing to allocate those funds in this manner.
+(If you are willing to [donate](https://www.divd.nl/donate) that kind of money, we can think of better ways to utilize it).
+Additionally, since we lack explicit consent from the recipients of these emails, these service providers are hesitant to work with us.

 ### Does it help?

 Lots of credentials are from so called [combo lists](https://scirge.com/glossary/combo-list).
 Credentials from different breaches, combined, traded and often of low quality.
 Most of the time these lists only contain a username and password and are devoid of any context like when the the credentials were "harvested", which platform, service or system they initially belonged to and where the breach occured.

-When does notifying on a breach help and when does it hurt?
-Without any context it is unlikely that a user can take any postive action.
-Does it help to know you are now in 15 instead of 14 breaches?
+"When does being notified of a breach help, and when does it hurt?
+Without context, it's unlikely that a user can take any positive action.
+Does it help to know that you are now in 15 breaches instead of 14?"

 ## Our solution

-If we want to tackle these kind of breaches we have to do so in a particular way.
+If we want to address cases of leaked credentials, we must do so in a specific manner.

 ### Context required

-We will only process credentials if we can place them into a context.
-That means that besides username and password we need more information so we can give actionable advice with our notification.
+We will only process credentials if we can place them in a context.
+This means that, in addition to the username and password, we need more information to provide actionable advice with our notifications.

 More context is better in this case.
 Think about:
-* What are the credentials for?
+* What are the credentials used for?
-* How and when was the data obtained?
+* How and when was the leaked data obtained?

-This also means, that by definition we will not process combo lists, unless there is a way to provide context.
+This also means that, by definition, we will not process combo lists unless there is a way to provide context.

 ### How we handle passwords